doyindevops/VPC-Deployment-and-Testing-Orchestration/README.md

 Sure!
 Here’s an enhanced and robust version of your README that will captivate the reader’s attention.
-It includes mentions of where the images are stored within the repository for easy reference.
+It includes mentions of where the images are stored

----

 # VPC-Deployment-and-Testing-Orchestration
 ## (Terraform Infrastructure Provisioning with Security Scanning)